Professional AssociationsProfessional Associations: ACM SIGCOMM | IEEE Communications Society | USENIX: The Advanced Computing Systems Association

 I was a member of EU-funded RESERVOIR project, where I led research efforts on distributed resource allocation and performance management policies in the framework of a the next generation cloud computing infrastructure being developed by RESERVOIR.

-I am a member of the EU-funded Fi-WARE project, where I lead the efforts on capacity management for cost-efficient hosting of enterprise grade workloads in the Cloud.
-IN the past I led a research task on SLA protection in FP7 EU-funded Reservoir project.
+I was a member of the EU-funded Fi-WARE project, where I led research efforts on capacity management for cost-efficient hosting of enterprise grade workloads in the Cloud.